 The robotic scout will be equipped with a global positioning system (GPS), Wi-Fi and cellular communications networks, and various cameras of different resolutions.
 The main computer includes a fast graphics processing unit for running the DL-CNN object recognition software, while smaller computer peripherals are responsible for solar-power regulation, speed control, steering, navigation and communication.
-When fully operational, the scout will be guided by both computer vision and GPS waypoints grow smart.
+When fully operational, the scout will be guided by both computer vision and GPS waypoints on the iPhone, which is preferable.
+In a quick test, the Plant Identifier was able to correctly identify 10 out of 10 houseplants.
+The Plantix app for Android devices can be downloaded from Google Play.